zzzprojects/learn-orm/tutorials/csharp-tutorial/classes-and-objects.md

 Id: 2, Name: John, Address: 11 wall street
 ```

 All the examples related to the classes and objects are available in the `ClassesAndObjects.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.